-In our everyday life it bemuses us if someone knows our name while we don’t know a thing about them.
-Ever wondered how it would be like if someone just knocked up at your door one day and goes on telling your name, address (obviously that’s where he is standing), work place, birthdate, your interests, music you listen too, videos you watched, sites you surfed, total number of your emails, last when you logged in, the no. of tabs open that time, your hobbies, your relatives and similar actions of their.
-No less than your bio data indeed.
+In our everyday life, it takes us by surprise when a stranger knows our name while we don’t know anything about them.
+Ever wondered what it would be like if someone just knocked at your door one day and tells you your name, address (obviously that’s where he is standing), workplace, birthdate, and interests and hobbies.
+It would also be more astonishing if he knew the music you listen to, the videos you have watched, the sites you surfed, the total number of your emails, the last time you logged in, the number of tabs open that time, your relatives and their actions.
+No less than your biodata indeed!

 Sachin Pilot, Minister of State for Communications and Information Technology issued a statement explaining India’s current laws on privacy and the government’s stand on the issue.
 The important part:

-- Rectification of conflict between Google, an US Company and European Directive on Data Protection is not within the purview of Government of India.
+- Rectification of conflict between Google, a US-based Company and the European Directive on Data Protection is not within the purview of the Government of India.

 As explained in the statement, the 2011 amendment of the IT Act of 2000 directs companies to protect private information and clearly disclose their policies on how the information will be used.
-Google has done this and as such the government does not need to intervene.
-Google’s use and/or abuse of user information for targeting ads and knowing their users’ behaviour is not new, the government has better things to do than go after Google when nothing can be done. [i]
+Since Google has done this, the government does not need to intervene.
+Google’s use and/or abuse of user information for targeting ads and knowing their users’ behaviour is not new.
+And the government has better things to do than go after Google when nothing can be done. [i]

-Google used this data to manage its Ad Sense better for which companies would willingly pay a huge amount of money.
-One can easily check the ad settings of their profile by logging in.
-Ad Settings shows your gender, age, interests which are used by companies for their profit.
+Google uses this data to manage its Ad Sense better.
+And companies would willingly pay a huge amount of money for the data.
+To get a glimpse of this, one can easily check the ad settings of their profile by logging in.
+Ad Settings shows your gender, age, and interests which companies use for their profit.

-In 2014, Verge studied the accuracy of Google profile and the results were way more than expected.
-Google could predict accurately to an extent of 50%.
-The “Ok Google” feature helps Google to maintain your voice patterns.
-Google uses gps activators to study your daily activities and keeps a track of your home, work place, kilometres you travelled in a day, your fitness level, your gym place based on the time you spend at these places.
-The Google Chrome helps it maintain the entire web browser history which gives it a better insight about who you are.
-Integration of Google in smart phones makes it all the more easier and accurate.
+In 2014, Verge studied the accuracy of Google profiles and the results beyond any expectations.
+Google could predict accurately to an extent of 50% of a person’s real biodata.
+For example, The “Ok Google” feature helps Google maintain your voice patterns.
+Google uses GPS activators to study and track: your home, workplace, kilometres you travel in a day, your fitness level, and your gym place based on the time you spend at these places.
+Google Chrome maintains your web browser history, giving it a better insight into who you are.
+In addition, integrating Google into your own smartphone makes the web browser data more accurate.

-It is rightly said, what goes in the virtual world stays there.
-There is no way you can stop Google from tracking you around.
-While all this data is used by Google to serve people better and to improve their experience, this can often be creating problems for them.
-This led to Europe compelling Google to introduce the “Right to be forgotten,” about which we will discuss in detail in a blog soon coming up.
-It was noticed that people had more problem with Google keeping their data than any other person in real world.
+As rightly put, what goes on in the virtual world stays in the virtual world.
+There is no way you can stop Google from tracking you in the virtual world.
+While Google uses all this data to serve people better and to improve their experience, this can often create problems.
+Consequently, these problems led to Europe introducing the “Right to be forgotten,” which will be discussed in detail soon.
+People are warier about Google keeping their data rather any other person in the real world.

-There are definitely those ways of barring the use of google and its applications but then the question arises, at this height of an IT renaissance is it possible?
+Although there are ways of barring the use of google and its applications, a question plagues our minds: With Google at the height of its IT renaissance, is it still possible?